WAPI (AM)

-WAPI (1070 kHz, "Talk 99-5, Birmingham's Real Talk") is a silent AM radio station in Birmingham, Alabama, owned by Cumulus Media.
-Until going dark in 2025, it carried a talk radio format, simulcast with FM sister station 99.5 WZRR.
-The studios and offices are on Goodwin Crest Drive in Homewood.
+WAPI (1070 AM) is a commercial radio station licensed to Birmingham, Alabama, United States, that is currently silent.
+It is owned by Cumulus Media, with studios on Goodwin Crest Drive in Homewood and a transmitter in Forestdale.
+Prior to going silent in March 2025, WAPI simulcast the conservative talk format of co-owned WZRR.
+WAPI also broadcast in HD Radio.

-WAPI's transmitter site is in Forestdale.
-It had a daytime power of 50,000 watts, the maximum for AM stations permitted by the Federal Communications Commission, using a single non-directional tower.
-Although it boasted the most powerful daytime signal in Alabama, WAPI did not travel as far as most other 50,000-watt stations due to the region's poor ground conductivity.
-It did, however, cover all of central Alabama during the day, and could be heard as far away as the Atlanta suburbs.
-At night, because AM 1070 is a clear channel frequency reserved for Class A KNX in Los Angeles, as well as the Canadian allocation for a 1070 kHz station at Moncton, New Brunswick (formerly occupied by CBA), WAPI would cut back power to 5,000 watts, using a directional two-tower array.

-WAPI had broadcast using HD Radio technology.

-Programming

-WAPI and WZRR carried local talk shows during the day, but at night they ran nationally syndicated programs from co-owned Westwood One including The Mark Levin Show, America at Night with Rich Valdés and Red Eye Radio.
-Most hours began an update from ABC News Radio.
-The stations were also Central Alabama's radio home of Auburn Tigers athletics.

 History

 WMAV and WSY

-The Department of Commerce regulated radio stations in the United States from 1912 until the 1927 formation of the Federal Radio Commission.
+The Department of Commerce regulated radio stations in the United States from 1912 until the 1927 formation of the Federal Radio Commission (FRC).
 Originally there were no restrictions on which radio stations could make broadcasts intended for the general public.
 However, effective December 1, 1921, a regulation was adopted limiting broadcasting to stations operating under a Limited Commercial license that authorized operation on designated wavelengths of 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".

 The station was first licensed, as WMAV, on October 3, 1922, to the Alabama Polytechnic Institute (API) in Auburn (now Auburn University), for operation on both wavelengths.
 The call sign was randomly assigned from a sequential list.
 WMAV was the fourth broadcasting station licensed in Alabama.

-WSY was a station first licensed on March 29, 1922 to the Alabama Power Company in Birmingham, as the state's second radio station.
-The call letters were randomly assigned, and the station adopted the slogan "We Serve You".
+Separately, in Birmingham, the Alabama Power Company was issued a license for WSY on March 29, 1922; it was the state's second radio station.
+This call sign was also randomly assigned, but were used by the station as the basis for the slogan "We Serve You".
 Alabama Power decided to exit the radio business, and WSY was deleted on October 30, 1924.

 WSY's former equipment was donated to API.
 In November 1924, the call sign for WMAV in Auburn was changed to WSY.
 The call letters were changed again in August 1925 to WAPI, standing for Alabama Polytechnic Institute.